 - 1 Tbsp water

-- The night before: mix the starter with 1 cup of GF flour mix and ⅔ water.
+- The night before you want to make these: mix the starter with 1 cup of GF flour mix and 2/3 cup water.
 Leave it in a warm place overnight to continue the sourdough process.
-You could also use only starter, as I did with my whole wheat pancakes, but I find that using only brown rice makes the pancakes a bit crumbly.

 - In the morning add the sweetener, egg, oil or butter, sea salt, and either fiber or xanthan gum.

 - Dissolve the baking soda in the water and then gently fold into the batter.